speedscale/docs/docs/guides/docker.md

 ![Traffic](./docker/traffic.png)

 You should be able to see traffic in the Speedscale UI after a few minutes and now you can using this traffic to [create a snapshot](./creating-a-snapshot.md).

+### Replaying traffic

+If you've created a snapshot, you can replay it in Docker as well.
+Take the ID of the snapshot you created (something like `b973b5e2-651f-4a30-8c69-7bd62a678544`) and fill it in the `SCENARIO_ID` variable shown in the [generator snippet](#manifests).
+You can also change the `TEST_CONFIG_ID` to a [custom config](../reference/configuration/README.md) you may have created.
+Paste that snippet into your `docker-compose.yaml` file and run `docker compose up -d` again to start the test.

+This will generate a report which you can find more details for [here](./reports/README.md).

 ## Manifests
 config.env